 Of course, Betty White is still cranking out hits, but if I’m being honest, I most admired Bea Arthur’s dry comedic delivery.
 Blanche Devereaux, Rose Nylund, and Sophia Petrillo never stood a chance against one of Dorothy Zbornak’s zings.

 I stumbled across a fascinating piece of history while I was indulging my love of all things Bea Arthur, born Bernice Frankel.
-Not only was she an exceptional actress with engaging stage presence, but our very own Dorothy Zbornak was one of the first female Marines.
+Not only was she an exceptional actress with an engaging stage presence, but our very own Dorothy Zbornak was one of the first female Marines.
 A truck-driving Marine.

 Bernice Frankel’s Beginnings